jackbergus/jackbergus.github.io/_posts/2016-12-01-labsession.md

 tags: teaching
 ---

-# How to setup your computer for the project
+# Installing MySQL
 This tutorial is going to guide you throughout the setup of your workspace.
-First, we're going to see how to install the MySQL RDBMS
+First, we're going to see how to install the MySQL RDBMS in your preferred OS.
+This is going to be the only part that is OS dependent.

 ## Mac OS
 For this tutorial we're going to use the **brew** package manager.
 The reason behind this is that we want to deal with a system that can be easily updated (we do not want to have different versions of the same db).
 So, you must first be sure that brew is actually installed in your Mac.
 Please visit the website [brew.sh](brew.sh) and follow the instructions.